ledrui/Behavioral-cloning-deep-learning/writeup_template.md

 The overall strategy for deriving a model architecture was to build the model incrementally.

-My first step was to use a convolution neural network model similar to the NVIDIA end-to-end model, I thought this model might be appropriate because it shows great results on driving on actual car, also I found it simple to understand.
+My first step was to use a convolution neural network model similar to the NVIDIA end-to-end model with some modification I found better suited for this case sach as adding dropputs.
+Also, my model has 5 dense layers.
+I thought this model might be appropriate because it shows great results on driving on actual car, also I found it simple to understand.

+I've added the following adjustments to the model.

+- I used Lambda layer to normalized input images to avoid saturation and make gradients work better.
+- I've added three dropout layers to avoid overfitting after the convolution layers.
+- I've also included ELU for activation function for every layer except for the output layer for non-linearity.

 The final step was to run the simulator to see how well the car was driving around track one.
 There were a few spots where the vehicle fell off the track or not driving right, to improve the driving behavior in these cases, I retrained the model on recovery data.